Lector Ministry

 • If you are reading the intercessions, ask the presider whether he plans to skip the Creed, and whether anything else will happen immediately after the homily.
 Be mindful of blessings or rites that might follow the homily.

 • Review Intercessions.
-If you are doing the intercessions, review them and check the list of names of sick and deceased, especially the most recent ones that are handwritten.
+If you are doing the intercessions, review them and review the list of names of sick and deceased, especially the most recent ones that are handwritten.

 Make sure you can pronounce them.
 If unsure, ask the presider and/or other people in the

 sacristy.
-When you’ve finished reviewing, take the lector’s binder to the lectern.
+Also, check to ensure the lector’s binder has a complete copy of the intercessions.
+When you’ve finished reviewing, take the lector’s binder to the pillar near the ambo.

 • Prepare the Ambo.
-If you are to read the first reading, when you and your teammate have finished reviewing the lectionary layout, take the lectionary out, place it on the
+If you are to read the first reading, after you and your teammate have finished reviewing the lectionary layout, take the lectionary out, place it on the

 PROCESSION:

 During the procession, the lector walks between the altar servers and the priest.
-Carry the Book “slightly elevated” and make sure that the book is right side up.
-It need not be held as high as you can possibly reach.
-Hold it high enough so it is above your line of sight as you look straight ahead.
-Arms are slightly extended to the front.
-Keep it natural and comfortable, but one purpose is to emphasize the fact that you are carrying the Book of Gospels, so don’t minimize it either.
-It’s a procession.
-The important thing is to move with respect and reverence.
+Carry the Book “slightly elevated” and make sure it is right side up.
+Hold it high enough so it is above your line of sight as you look straight ahead, with arms slightly extended to the front.
+Keep it natural and comfortable, but with the respect and reverence appropriate to the Book of Gospels.

 • During the procession, feel free to sing.
 Don’t tailgate the altar servers, but use their pace as a guide for how fast to walk.
 When you get to the front of the church, the altar servers will bow and go to their seats.
-As they move toward their seats, step up to the altar without bowing and place the Book of Gospels in the clear plastic holder.
+As they move toward their seats, step up to the altar and place the Book of Gospels on the altar (without bowing).
 While you are putting the Book on the altar, the priest will probably be bowing and moving to his chair.

-• When you have placed the Book on the altar, make a simple bow (which is a head bow) and then go directly down to your seat.
+• After you have placed the Book on the altar, descend a few steps to the left side of the altar, and make a simple bow (which is a head bow), then go directly down to your seat.
 Pay attention to where the priest is so you don’t have to dodge each other.
 Your pace should be measured, but not slow.
 The key is reverence and respect.

 • The priest then will begin the mass.
 If the Gloria is sung, there will be a prayer immediately after that.
 When the prayer is finished, everyone sits down and the readings begin.
-Father Niall almost always says something like “Let us listen to the proclamation.”
 Some priests invite everyone to sit.
 Others simply sit.

 Worship LectorFIRST READING: